jychen1111/jychen1111.github.io/_pages/Research.md

 # Conference paper

 1. **Chen, J.**, Zeng, W., & Mou, Y. (2026, August).
 Apolitical Referee or Geopolitical Actor?
-Investigating the Nationality Effect on the Perceived Credibility of Politicized AI-Generated Science Messages. *Paper presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.
+Investigating the Nationality Effect on the Perceived Credibility of Politicized AI-Generated Science Messages. *Paper to be presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.

 2. **Chen, J.**, Zhu, L., & Li, X. (2026, August).
 Novel Hard News or Stilted Soft News?
-How AI Authorship Shapes News Avoidance and the “News-Finds-Me” Effect *Paper presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.
+How AI Authorship Shapes News Avoidance and the “News-Finds-Me” Effect. *Paper to be presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.

 3. **Chen, J.**, Chen, J., & Li, X. (2026, August).
-Harvesting Legitimacy and Avoiding Risk: Strategic Coupling of Political and Scientific Discourses in Chinese Media. *Paper presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.
+Harvesting Legitimacy and Avoiding Risk: Strategic Coupling of Political and Scientific Discourses in Chinese Media. *Paper to be presented at the 109th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, New Orleans, Louisiana, USA.

 4. **Chen, J.** (2025, August).
 Algorithmic Dating while Artificially Vet Political Profiles?
 Moderation Effects of Dating Motivations Types. *Paper presented at the 108th Annual Conference of the Association for Education in Journalism and Mass Communication (AEJMC)*, San Francisco, California, USA.